tstuefe/JEP387/jep.md

 In the buddy allocator scheme, chunks are sized in power-of-two steps from a minimum size up to a maximum size (these chunk sizes apply to both class and non-class space).

-The maximum size shall be large enough to serve any possible Metaspace allocation ("root chunk").
+The maximum chunk size shall be large enough to serve any possible Metaspace allocation ("root chunk").
 The memory range of a VirtualSpaceNode would consist of a series of n root chunks.
 Its borders would be aligned to root chunk size.

 The minimum chunk size shall be small enough to house the majority of InstanceKlass instances in class space (1K for a 64bit VM).

 _Remove humongous chunks:_ Since root chunks would be large enough for the largest possible metadata allocation, and chunks can get committed on demand, there is no need for humongous chunks anymore.
-That significantly simplifies code complexity.
+That significantly reduces code complexity.

-_Split chunk headers from payload:_ they are to be housed in a separate chunk header pool.
-Separating chunk headers from their chunks would mean the chunks could get fully uncommitted without affecting the headers.
+_Split chunk headers from payload:_ chunk headers are to be housed in a separate chunk header pool.
+Separating chunk headers from their chunks would mean chunks could get fully uncommitted without affecting the headers.
 Two neighboring uncommitted chunks would then form a single contiguous memory mapping on the OS layer, reducing virtual memory fragmentation.

 _Let Chunks grow in place if possible:_ in a power-2 buddy allocation scheme, chunks have a good chance to grow in place if they are too small to house a new Metaspace allocation: if the chunk is followed by an empty buddy chunk, they can be fused to one chunk.

 Advantages: